uwePhillPhelps/IAP-2024/Solutions/Overview.md

 # Description

 Each of the tests are listed in the scrolling menu, the coloured circle depicts the current state of each test.
 Red means the test failed, orange means the test is currently running and green means the test has passed.
-To run a test, call the aserveBeginUnitTest() function from your iapProj program code.
-For example to run test number 3, you should call aserveBeginUnitTest( 3 );.
+To run a test, call the `aserveBeginUnitTest()` function from your iapProj program code.
+For example to run test number 3, you should call `aserveBeginUnitTest( 3 );`.
 Aserve will automatically begin running the test number provided.
 Helpful error messages and hints on potential problems are shown in the Aserve user interface, so be sure to check carefully.

 # Saving